I have curated a group of images from past projects that reflect my stylistic range in illustration and icons.

 This is a surface design project (patterns, textiles, wallpaper) in which I worked primarily in ink and colorized using photoshop.
-It's very playful and cheeky. ;)
+These images are playful and cheeky.

 Free Press Houston Cover